lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Life_Sciences_API.md

  [![GCP Life Sciences Reference Architecture](/images/gcp-life-sciences-arch.png)]()

 ### What is this
  - USE Cloud Life Sciences API to orchestrate scalable genomic analysis running Compute Engine **without** manually configuring scaling of your compute cluster.
-The API is designed to be a backend for bionformatics tools (ex. dsub) or systems (cromwell), by providing job scheduling for Docker-based tasks that perform secondary genomic analysis on Compute Engine containers
+The API is designed to be a backend for bionformatics tools (ex. dsub) or systems (cromwell), by providing job scheduling for Docker-based tasks that perform secondary genomic analysis on Compute Engine containers.
+Secondary analysis includes, but is not limited to, filtering raw reads, aligning and assembling sequence reads, and QA and variant calling on aligned reads
  - USE Cloud Storage (file storage) + Pipelines API + BigQuery to create serverless end-to-end scalable genomic analysis jobs

 ### Key considerations